 Prior to landing at NBC Connecticut, Shirley spent three years at FOX 25 in Boston, as an anchor and reporter.
 She covered stories all over New England as well as major news events, including the death of Senator Ted Kennedy, the Boston Marathon and the Clark Rockefeller trial.
 Her work at FOX 25 garnered multiple Emmy nominations, including "Outstanding Achievement" as an Anchor and "Outstanding Feature Reporter."

-Shirley's first on-air position was at WWLP-TV22 in Springfield, Mass., where she was an Anchor/Reporter.
-She also did consumer and investigative stories for the 22News I-Team.
+Shirley's first on-air position was at WWLP-TV22 in Springfield, where she was an anchor and reporter.
+She also did consumer and investigative stories for 22News.

 Shirley graduated with honors from New York University, with a double major in journalism and political science.
 She's thrilled to be with NBC Connecticut.
 Professionally, she's back on the NBC team and personally, it brings her closer to family and friends.